 Nightstand: The Duke and I (Bridgerton Series, Book 1) by Julia Quinn.
 I downloaded this after a fellow Book Rioter recommended it as one of her essential reads for romance newbies and I LOVED it.
 Expect to see me devouring this entire series ASAP.
 (I’m actually on book 5 now…I drafted this post two days ago.)

 Coffee table: Jackaby by William Ritter.
 A light-heated fantasy/mystery story.
-This is fun and fluffy – sort of reminds me a bit of Grimm, if Nick were a batty magician with a plucky lady sidekick in the 1920s.
+This is fun and fluffy – sort of reminds me a bit of the tv show Grimm, if Nick were a batty magician with a plucky lady sidekick in the 1920s.

 On the metro: The Girls at the Kingfisher Club by Genevieve Valentine.
 A re-imagining of the fairy tale of the 12 dancing princesses set in the dance clubs of the 1920’s.
 Not a fairy tale I would never have expected anyone to re-imagine, but it made for a very cool book.